Chado, the Way of Tea

 Please visit our website or email japanhouse-teastudygroup@illinois.edu for more information.

 You will need to wear white socks in order to walk on the tatami mats in the tea rooms, because the white signifies purity.
 You will also want to wear something comfortable kneeling or sitting in while on the tatami mats.
 We also ask that, as you would in Japan, you wear something so your legs are covered (no shorts/short skirts).
+Please refrain from wearing jewelry to avoid damaging equipment.
 The practice of tea ceremony is considered a formal study.
-We ask that you please dress appropriately.
+We ask that you please dress appropriately and act respectfully of customs.

-There is a minimal membership fee per semester and then a small weekly fee to cover your training, as well as tea and a sweet each week.
+There is a minimal membership fee per semester and an overall semester fee to cover your training, as well as tea and a sweet each week.